• Mattress Guides

 • Heat therapy increases tissue metabolism to soothe stiff muscles and reduce painful muscle spasms.
 Heat dilates blood vessels to increase circulation.
 When the injured tissue experiences increased blood flow, it metabolizes the blood’s nutrients, relaxing the surrounding muscles and increasing their flexibility.

-How to Apply Heat Therapy
+How to Apply Heat Therapy?

 Heat therapy can be applied using dry or moist methods.
 Dry heat includes heating pads, hot water bottles, heat wraps, heat patches, or saunas, while moist heat consists of warm baths, steamed towels, or moist heat packs.
 You can also apply heat locally, regionally, or fully.